 Anna's voice: They played a game with their hands and a small ball.
 It’s a kind of handball.
 But this game is called pilota.

 Anna: This is beautiful!
 This is traditional Basque art.

 Anna: They are making a traditional Basque ship.
 This festival is a lot of fun!

 Anna's voice: The whole day was a lot of fun!

 Anna: Who said that?
 I want to write my friends and tell them about my day!

 Anna: … So, I wanted to tell you about my day!
 Please, my friend, come visit Washington, D.C. soon.
 There is a lot to do!
 Until next time … Anna.

 Tell about a party or festival in your town.
 Write to us by email or in the Comments section.
-Click on the image below to download the Activity Sheet and practice with a friend.
+Click on the image below to download the Activity Sheet and practice using the past tense with a friend.